 - i.
-Land-disturbing activity covering an area less than 1,000 square feet; - ii.
-Land-disturbing activity on an individual single-family lot.
+Land-disturbing activity covering an area less than 2,500 square feet; - ii.
+Land-disturbing activity on an individual single-family lot. - iii.
+Projects with only new foundations for buildings or additions with a footprint of 5,000 square feet or less.